 In determining the bonus amounts for our named executive officers, in addition to reviewing individual and Company goals and objectives, the Committee also considers the peer group and benchmarking analyses.
-Based on the peer group and other survey data, the bonus amounts for Messrs.
-Taiclet, Bartlett and DiSanto were above the seventy-fifth percentile, the bonus amount for Mr. Hess approximated the sixtieth percentile and the bonus amount for Mr. Marshall was at the fifty-fifth percentile.
-Based on market data for select S&P 500 companies, the bonus amounts in 2010 for Messrs.
-Taiclet and DiSanto approximated the fiftieth percentile, the bonus amount for Mr. Bartlett approximated the seventy-fifth percentile and the bonus amounts for Messrs.
-Hess and Marshall were above the seventy-fifth percentile.
+Based on the latest available peer group and other survey data as reported by PM&P, the bonus amounts for Messrs.
+Taiclet, Bartlett and DiSanto were above the seventy-fifth percentile, the bonus amount for Mr. Hess approximated the sixty-fifth percentile and the bonus amount for Mr. Marshall approximated the fifty-fifth percentile.
+Based on market data for select S&P 500 companies, the bonus amount in 2011 for Mr. Hess was above the seventy-fifth percentile, the bonus amount for Mr. Marshall approximated the seventieth percentile, the bonus amounts for Messrs.
+Taiclet and Bartlett approximated the fiftieth percentile and the bonus amount for Mr. DiSanto approximated the fortieth percentile.

-In addition to our annual performance bonus awards, we periodically award our employees, including our executive officers, discretionary bonus awards.
-Discretionary bonuses to our executive officers generally relate to specific achievements or accomplishments that are separate from, or above and beyond, an executive's goals and objectives for the year, and if awarded, are based on the recommendation of the Chief Executive Officer and subject to review and approval by the Committee.
-During 2010, we did not award any discretionary bonuses to our executives outside of the annual performance bonus awards.
+In addition to our annual performance bonus awards, under certain limited and special circumstances, we award our employees, including our executive officers, discretionary bonus awards.
+Discretionary bonuses to our executive officers generally relate to specific achievements or accomplishments that are separate from, or above and beyond, an executive officer's goals and objectives for the year, and if awarded, are based on the recommendation of the Chief Executive Officer and subject to review and approval by the Committee.
+During 2010 and 2011, the Committee did not award any discretionary bonuses to our executive officers outside of the annual performance bonus awards.

-The annual bonus plan provides that annual performance bonus awards are subject to forfeiture and recovery by the Company under certain circumstances, such as the named executive officer's termination by the Company for cause or, following termination of employment for any reason, either (A) the Company determines that the executive engaged in conduct while an employee that would have justified termination for cause or, (B) the executive violates any applicable confidentiality or noncompetition agreement with the Company or any affiliate.
+The annual bonus plan provides that annual performance bonus awards are subject to forfeiture and recovery by the Company under certain circumstances, such as the named executive officer's termination by the Company for cause or, following termination of employment for any reason, either (A) the Company determines that the executive officer engaged in conduct while an employee that would have justified termination for cause, or (B) the executive officer violates any applicable confidentiality or noncompetition agreement with the Company or any affiliate.